Loading…

 Enterprise readiness extends beyond raw scalability to include support, SLAs, compliance certifications, and long term platform stability.
 Visylix is backed by Aptibit Technologies with enterprise support agreements, professional services, and a product roadmap driven by enterprise customer requirements.
 Ant Media offers commercial support for its enterprise edition, but organizations building mission critical security or analytics deployments should carefully evaluate whether a primarily streaming focused server meets their enterprise support and compliance needs.

-Ant Media Server can be deployed on premise or in cloud environments, with Docker and Kubernetes support for containerized deployments.
+Ant Media Server can be deployed on premise or in cloud environments, with Docker and container orchestration support for containerized deployments.
 Its open source community edition makes it accessible for experimentation and small scale deployments.
 The platform is a natural fit for media companies, EdTech platforms, telehealth applications, and any scenario where the primary need is reliable, low latency video streaming without embedded analytics requirements.

 Visylix supports cloud, on premise, edge, and hybrid deployment architectures.
-Its ability to run AI inference on NVIDIA Jetson edge devices makes it uniquely suited for distributed deployments where bandwidth is limited and local intelligence is essential.
+Its ability to run AI inference on edge compute devices makes it uniquely suited for distributed deployments where bandwidth is limited and local intelligence is essential.
 For organizations evaluating Ant Media for a project that also requires video analytics, the total solution cost of Ant Media plus a separate analytics platform plus custom integration should be compared against the all in one pricing of Visylix.

 Choose Ant Media Server if your primary need is a WebRTC streaming server for media publishing and playback, you have an existing analytics pipeline or do not require video intelligence, or you prefer an open source foundation with the option to self host and customize.
 Choose Visylix if your use case requires AI powered video intelligence alongside streaming, you need to manage IP cameras and IoT devices natively, you are deploying at enterprise scale with thousands or millions of streams, or you want a single platform that replaces the need for separate streaming, analytics, and VMS tools.